-I’ve used 200g of my cinnamon-spiced stewed apples in this recipe.
+I've used 200g of my cinnamon-spiced stewed apples in this recipe.
 Throughout the autumn I always have a bowl of stewed apples in the fridge ready to use in crumbles, pies, turnovers and cakes.
-If however, you didn’t want to make the stewed apples, use two peeled and sliced Bramley apples, 1/2 teaspoon of cinnamon, and up the amount of sugar in the fruit mix to three tablespoons instead of two.
+If you didn't want to make the stewed apples, use two peeled and sliced Bramley apples, ½ teaspoon of cinnamon, and up the amount of sugar in the fruit mix to three tablespoons instead of two.

 A handful of chopped walnuts or flaked almonds added to the crumble topping would give it a lovely nutty taste and texture.